akshar001/Maypole_firmware/README.md

 You just need to change a mode.
 When you want to upload into SD card change USB mode and it will work!

+In example you will find two functions,

+# change_to_usb_mode()

+It will change to USB mode, So PC/System which is connected to USB-T can access SD card reader DATA directly.

+# change_to_sd_mode()

+It wil change to SD card Mode, which is when you want to upload something to SD card via ESP32 you will enable this mode, So ESP32 can find a SD card and write up something.